R1DDL30510/_init_1/README.md

     ```bash
     docker compose --env-file .env.local --profile gpu up -d
     ```

+### Toolbox & `gcodex`
+- The Toolbox compose draft (`basement/toolbox/docker-compose.draft.yml`) provides an isolated shell for Codex experimentation against a host-provided Ollama endpoint.
+Guardrails mirror the main stack (read-only volume, deterministic image pins).
+- Launch the helper script once `ollama serve` is running on the host:
+    ```bash
+    ./basement/toolbox/bin/gcodex
+    ```
+- Pass additional flags directly to the Codex CLI, for example `./basement/toolbox/bin/gcodex --version`.
+- If the draft compose file is unavailable, the script explains how to target the main `compose.yaml` or disable the helper; see [`basement/toolbox/README.md`](basement/toolbox/README.md) for override instructions.

 ### Environment Variables
 Review `.env.example` for the full catalog; key highlights include: